amcginlay/pcf-c2c-networking/README.md

 cf start articulate
 ```

-Data entry is possible and the routes to both apps should be navigable from a browser
+Data entry is possible _but_ the routes to both apps should be navigable from a browser

 ## Internalize the attendee-service route

+Replace the external route with an internal one

 ```bash
 cf map-route attendee-service apps.internal -n attendee-service-${INITIALS}